Programming is an art….

-Sometimes it seems that we have a situation with no appropriate solution.
-But the truth is that we always have a simple solution, even in the most difficult case.
+Sometimes we all happen to have a situation where there seems to be no appropriate solution.
+But the truth is that there is always a simple solution, even in the most difficult case.

-We have developed a new process which includes some independent steps.
+We have developed a new process which includes a number of independent steps.

-At the first stage, we need to replace the responsible person, who approves decisions, when he is out of the office – while on vacation, sick leave and so on.
+At the first stage, we need to find someone who will be replacing the person responsible for approving decisions when he is out of the office (on vacation, sick leave, etc).
 In other words, we need to find a substitute.
-For this reason, our web development specialist creates the smart Fiori application, which fully meets our criteria.
+For this reason, our web development specialist creates a smart Fiori application which fully meets our criteria.
 This app allows us to select a substitute for the responsible person and set the range of days of absence.

-At the second stage, we develop OData service which provides all information for our Fiori app.
-This includes the development of entity sets, which operate with the data employee set and substitute set.
+At the second stage, we develop OData service which provides our Fiori app with all necessary information.
+This includes development of entity sets operating with the data concerning both the employee set and the substitute set.
 There is no interesting information here, so we omit the details of these artifacts, since they fulfill usual routines, such as reading, creating, deleting, and updating appropriate data.

-What we need to do here is to describe more precisely the process of substitution, because understanding of the full process is a key for understanding of the most interesting detail of this solution.
+What we need to do here is to describe more precisely the process of substitution, because understanding the full process is a key to understanding the most interesting detail of this solution.
 When we try to replace one person with another, we have to change authorization objects.
 In other words, we have to grant the authorization to a new person.
-In our case these authorization objects were HR’s objects, which made our task more complicated.
+In our case these authorization objects were HR’s objects, which made our task still more complicated.

 So here are some steps:

-- Read authorization objects for our responsible person.
-For this purpose, we create the method which gets all roles that belong to the responsible person.
+- Read authorization objects assigned to our responsible person.
+For this purpose, we create a method which gets all roles that belong to the responsible person.

-- Then we read all authorization objects for our new substitute and try to calculate the difference between the sets of roles.
-In this step, we always know which authorization objects we must grant to the
+- Then we read all authorization objects assigned to our new substitute and try to calculate the difference between the sets of roles.
+In this step, we always know which authorization objects we must grant to the substitute.

-- Then we should check all new roles, because in some cases we can grant some inappropriate roles, which are outdated for this period or not suitable for these In this step, we have a clear list of roles which we grant to the substitute.
+- Then we should check all new roles because in some cases we may grant some inappropriate roles which are outdated for this period or not suitable.
+In this step, we have a clear list of roles which we grant to the substitute.

-- In this step, we assign new roles to the For this purpose, we create a function module
+- In this step, we assign new roles.
+For this purpose, we create a function module